MaragonMH/Archipelago/worlds/xenobladex/docs/en_Xenoblade X.md

 - You can softlock yourself, especially if you enabled `Important Items`, during Affinity Missions.
 Because some of them require `Important Items` and those can be placed behind other missions that you can't start if you already started an Affinity Mission.
 There are two solutions either don't save during an Affinity Mission or make sure you have the required Items beforehand.
     You can send the item to yourself if you are stuck to rectify the situation.
+- You might be unable to enter your skell for unkown reasons.